John Gough (Canadian football)

-John Gough was a Canadian professional football player who played for the Edmonton Eskimos.
+John R. Gough was a Canadian professional football player who played for the Edmonton Eskimos.
 He played college football at the University of Oklahoma in the United States.

+Gough was also a triple jumper for the Oklahoma Sooners track and field team.
+He was runner-up in the triple jump at the 1946 Drake Relays.
+He was considered a probable Olympic selection to represent Canada at the 1948 Summer Olympics.
+He was previously a high jumper and 880 yards runner.
+He won the 1942 Canadian Athletics Championships over 880 yards.

 Gough, who had gone to Alberta to drill for oil, signed for Edmonton in 1952.